 How does your location affect your car insurance estimate?

 Car insurance companies look at factors such as theft, vandalism, accidents, claims and fraud, which helps insurers discern the risk associated with insuring your car in that ZIP code.
-All other factors the same, your ZIP code can change your rate by hundreds of dollars.
+All other factors being the same, your ZIP code can change your rate by hundreds of dollars.

 How does your age affect your car insurance cost?